 Luckily, there are plenty of product analytics and information management tools on the market that will help you with all the steps we listed above.
 Unluckily, the options are almost endless.

 When it comes to product analytics, many people immediately think of Google Analytics.
 It’s a fine tool if you don’t mind digging around the overbuilt, one-size-fits-all platform or the privacy concerns that come from partnering with the most powerful data company on the planet.

 However, we all know that the best way to improve product analytics is to consistently tweak and measure them, so we’re not suggesting you give up on analytics tools altogether.
-Instead of compromising your shoppers’ privacy or your legal and ethical boundaries, check out our list of top Google Analytics alternatives built specifically for ecommerce professionals.
+Instead of compromising your shoppers’ privacy or your legal and ethical boundaries.

 4. Develop Actionable Reports Based on Product Analytics